lanl/LaGriT/docs/pages/docs/commands/main_interpolate.md

   [ <b>tiemin</b> or <b>tiemax</b> ] [ flag_value or   <b>plus1</b> ] [<b>nearest,</b> node_attribute ] [<b>keepatt</b> or <b>delatt</b> ]  [ intrp_function ]
 </pre>

-*Parameters appearing after the source cmo attribute name are optional.*

 `intrp_method` defines the method of interpolation used from mesh object cmosrc to mesh object cmosink.

-**`map`** method copies the value from the enclosing source element to sink node or element (centroid).
+* **`map`** method copies the value from the enclosing source element to sink node or element (centroid).
 Sink nodes located outside the source elements are tagged with values according to flag options.
 If undefined, the flag value will be a value 1 greater than the max source attribute values.
 To copy from a source of type node, use voronoi method.

-**`voronoi`** copies the value from the nearest source node to the sink node.
+* **`voronoi`** copies the value from the nearest source node to the sink node.
 By selecting the nearest source points, Voronoi regions are generated around each sink point.
 The resulting sink point (node or centroid) is given the value of the attribute associated with the Voronoi generating point whose Voronoi cell the sink point lands in.
 The outside flag options do not apply for this method, even if a sink point is outside the source, a nearest node will be found.

-**`continuous`** interpolates values from the enclosing source element nodes to the sink nodes.
-Use the vertices of enclosing element to interpolate a value on to the sink point.
-The source attribute is of type node.
+* **`continuous`** interpolates values from the enclosing source element nodes to the sink nodes (or centriod of element).
 The interpolation is the sum of vertice values multiplied by the relative volume of elements formed by the sink point location on or inside the found element.
 The element is divided into volumes as determined by the sink point location and its relationship to the vertices of the enclosing element.
 A triangle becomes three triangles each with a vertices on the sink point.
 A quad becomes four quads.
 A tet becomes four tets.
 The assigned sink point value is the sum of these values divided by the number of element vertices.
 The interpolation function belonging to the attribute is applied to the vertice values before being summed.
+See also the `interp_function` option.
 **WARNING** A hex becomes 8 hexs which depends on orthogonal hexs and so is not currently supported.
 Use hextotet to convert hex elements to tets.

-**`default`** - If source attribute is element type then use `map`.
+* **`default`** - If source attribute is element type then use `map`.
 If source attribute is node type then use `continuous`.

-`cmosink`, `attsink` are the sink mesh object name the attribute name to write interpolated values into.
+`cmosink`, `attsink` are the sink mesh object name and attribute to write interpolated values to.
 If the sink attribute is element type, centroids are calculated for each element and these are used for the interpolation methods.

 `indexed_set` 1,0,0 (start,stride,stop) or pset,get,pset_name or eltset,get,eltset_name are the set of sink nodes or elements to write interpolated values to.
 1,0,0 will select all sink nodes or elements.

-`cmosrc`, `attsrc` are the source mesh object name and name of attribute values to use.
+`cmosrc`, `attsrc` are the source mesh object name and attribute values interpolating from.

-The remaining **`interpolate`** parameters are optional on the command line:
+The following parameters are optional on the command line:

 `tie_option` is used to break a tie when a sink point has more than one valid candidate source node or element.
-Along with kdtree search,
-`nearestpoint()` and `retrieve_within_eps()` routines return a list of candidate objects for a sink point.
+Along with kdtree search, `nearestpoint()` and `retrieve_within_eps()` routines return a list of candidate objects for a sink point.
 These can be either a list of closest points, or a list of elements the point is on or inside.
 `tie_option` chooses one candidate from the possible candidates.
 The result is a one-to-one correspondence with each sink point paired with a single source node or a single source element.
+See `keep_option` for saving attributes with this correspondence.

 *  **tiemax** selects the maximum value from candidate nodes or elements.
 This is the default selection.